Bull Moose on Jackfish Bay (credit:

 swimming in Low Lake and/or every-other-day saunas.
 The Field Station

-has an old wringer washing machine, but no clothes dryer.
+has a washing machine, but no clothes dryer.
 Bring what you

 The Cornell Wilderness Term is an opportunity to experience a more primitive life without many of the distractions of modern civilization.
 You should assume that there will be no opportunity to shop

 while you are at the Field Station.
 Leave your computer games and music players at home, and resolve to use your cell phone only for emergencies.

 - flashlight or headlamp: there is no electrical power overnight